 A strong working relationship with their area economic development organization means realtors trust that they can involve them in the process without complicating or risking their deals.
 Brokers appreciate the robust, up-to-date data on workforce, incentives, supply chain, consumer spending and GIS that can assist investors with their due diligence.
 Commercial brokers will be more comfortable listing their available properties on EDO GIS data tools when they feel confident they will remain a central and involved part of the process.

 Want to learn more?
-Join us for a complimentary May 23rd webinar, Reaching realtors: How to build stronger bonds with your community brokers, for a look at practical strategies and best practices that will benefit everyone, especially investors and members of your community.
+View the video from our May 23rd webinar, Reaching realtors: How to build stronger bonds with your community brokers, for a look at practical strategies and best practices that will benefit everyone, especially investors and members of your community.

 Alissa Sklar, Ph.D., VP of Marketing at GIS Planning and guest John Wichman, MCR, of Cushman & Wakefield will discuss the following: